How To Fix It

-Detailed analysis of potential causes
+Detailed analysis of common heating issues

 Burnt Heating Element